stoyicker/test-accessors/README.md

 * name -> Allows you to change the name of the methods that will be generated for the field you are annotating.
 If unspecified, the name of the field will be used.
-* requires -> Allows you to specify which type of accessor you want (use AccessorType.TYPE_GETTER for getter and/ orAccessorType.TYPE_SETTER for setter) for your annotated field.
+* requires -> Allows you to specify which type of accessor you want (use AccessorType.TYPE_GETTER for getter and/ or AccessorType.TYPE_SETTER for setter) for your annotated field.
 If unspecified, only a setter will be generated.
 * androidXRestrictTo -> Allows you to declare an instance of androidx.annotation.RestrictTo that will be added to the method(s) generated due to this annotation.
 If unspecified or the scope array